-Restorative discussion
+Restorative discussion / conversation at C3

 The member of staff will let the student know when they wish to speak to the student, regarding their behaviour.
-This could be immediately at the end of the lesson, at break time, lunch time or the end of day for up to ten minutes.
+This could be immediately at the end of the lesson, at break time, lunch time or the end of day for up to a maximum of ten minutes.

 N.B.
-If asking a student to return at the end of the day, it is important to note that they may have an afterschool detention.
-The student should attend their detention, where the restorative discussion may take place.
+If asking a student to return at the end of the day, it is important to note that they may have an after school detention.
+The student should attend their detention, as first priority, where the restorative discussion may take place - by staff member visiting them.